keithalpichi/unitconverter/README.md

 `npm i @keithalpichi/unitconverter`

 ## Usage
-Simply import the type of converter you'd like to use:
+Simply import the type of converter you'd like to use.
+In this case we'll showcase the `LengthConverter`:
 ```
 const { LengthConverter } from "@keithalpichi/unitconverter"
 ```